 When it comes to relationships, there can be a lot of gift-giving.
 Like.
 A LOT.
 In addition to birthdays, anniversaries, Christmas, Hanukah, and yes, Valentine’s Day, there’s the random gifts that may come along with promotions, kids (Mothers or Fathers day), or just because.
 A couple in the course of a year could exchange at least three gifts each, which definitely starts to add up mentally and monetarily.

-Whether or not you choose to exchange gifts on Valentine’s Day, holidays, anniversaries, or any other special day, there’s most likely a time where you’re out shopping for a gift for your spouse at least once, and lets’ be honest…what should be a fun experience can start to feel like a pain in the you know what.
+Whether or not you choose to exchange Valentine’s Day gifts, holidays, anniversaries, or any other special day, there’s most likely a time where you’re out shopping for a gift for your spouse, girlfriend, or boyfriend at least once, and lets’ be honest…what should be a fun experience can start to feel like a pain in the you know what.

 Take my husband and I, for example.
 I used to be ALL about the gifts.
 Getting them.
 Giving them.
 Making them.
 And it’s not that I’ve completely changed, it’s just that after 10+ years there can be times when you feel gifted-out.
 However this last anniversary, Christmas, and upcoming Valentine’s Day we both decided not to get each other anything.
 Not because we didn’t recognize each day (we did!) it’s just that we needed a break from, well, gifting.
 And yes, I think over-gifting is a real thing.

 With so many gift-giving opportunities for a couple, how do you make each gift special?
 And do you always have to exchange gifts?
-Here’s a few of our suggestions:
+Here’s a few of our suggestions, along with romantic gift ideas for each other that we recently came up with!

 1. Talk About the Upcoming Holiday and Your Plan for It TOGETHER